-Any dispute between the LA and the school issues with a 'notice of concern' regarding any aspect of the notice will be referred to the LA's Strategic Director of Finance and Governance.
+Any dispute between the LA and the school issues with a 'notice of concern' regarding any aspect of the notice will be referred to the LA's Strategic Director, Resources.

-2.16 Schools Financial Value Standard (SFVS)
+2.16 Schools financial value standard (SFVS)

 All LA maintained schools (including nursery schools and pupil referral units that have a delegated budget) must demonstrate compliance with the Schools Financial Value Standard (SFVS) and complete the assessment form on an annual basis.
 It is for the school to determine at which time of year they wish to complete the form.